spaceinventor/csh/doc/MAN/Operating_Instructions/environment_variables.rst

 Environment variables in CSH
 -----------------------------

-From version 2.5 onwards, CSH provides handling of environment variables, making it easier to perform repetitive tasks where only parameter values differ.
+CSH provides handling of environment variables, making it easier to perform repetitive tasks where only parameter values differ.
 The environment variable related commands all start with the ``var`` prefix and are:

 * ``var set``: define or update an environment variable